-I recently released my “Meal Planning for Kids” curriculum, which teaches kids Healthy eating on a Budget.
+I recently released my UPDATED “Meal Planning for Kids” curriculum, which teaches kids Healthy eating on a Budget.
 In this curriculum, children Pre-K through 12th grade learn foundational nutrition science while having fun.
-(Post may contain affiliate links).

 I chose to create “Meal Planning for Kids” for many reasons.
-First of all, consider these statistics:
+First, consider these statistics:

 - The percentage of overweight children has steadily increased over the past 20 years.
 For example, according to the CDC, children 2-19 years old, the obesity prevalence is 18.5%.